 Lucia de Berk: the Dutch nurse who was wrongfully imprisoned for six years

-Lucia de Berk, better known to the media as Lucia de B., is a licensed pediatric nurse from The Hague.
-In 2003, she was sentenced to life in prison for four murders and three attempted murders.
+Lucia de Berk, better known to the media as Lucia de B., was a licensed pediatric nurse from The Hague.
+In 2003, she was convicted and sentenced to life in prison for four murders and three attempted murders — a conviction that was later revealed to be entirely mistaken.

 Deliberate incidents or a tragic coincidence?